benbrastmckie/VSCodium/README.md

 find ~/Library/texmf -print | sed -e 's;[^/]*/;|____;g;s;____|; |;g'
 ```

-The final command will display the contents of the 'texmf' directory.
+The final command will display the contents of the `texmf` directory.
 The `bst` subdirectory contains all of the bibliographic style files (you may wish to add others).
 The `latex` subdirectory contains the class files which you can use to typeset LaTeX documents (often provided by journals).
 Alternatively, you can always include the relevant style or class files in the local project directory.